kim-box/lamb/README.md

 # dying-message
-show the words that you wanted to search last time
+show the words that you wanted to search